HoTT/book/CONTRIBUTING.md

 - The first column in the errata table should be the nearest surrounding numbered label, be it a section, theorem, or exercise.

-- The second column is obtained by `git describe` on the commit where the fix was merged into the master branch.
+- The second column is obtained by `git describe` in the commit where the fix was merged into the master branch.
 You don't know this when writing your fix, of course, so the correct thing to put here is a comment of the form